ianmcdavid/guess-the-word/README.md

 # guess-the-word
-A game app written with JavaScript.
+A game app written in JavaScript.
 Guess the word!
+Pick a letter any letter.